tzachshabtay/MonoAGS/Docs/articles/animations.md

 ## Animation per-frame configuration

 An animation frame is actually using a `ISprite` object, which wraps around an image and gives it a lot of the capabilities that objects have.
-So you can have a position, scale, rotation, anchor, tint and even a custom renderer for each frame individually (those properties will be relative to the object, so if you have a frame with a position of (10, 5) it means that the frame will be offset from the rest of the object/animations by 10 pixels to the right and 5 pixels to the bottom).
+So you can have a position, scale, rotation, pivot, tint and even a custom renderer for each frame individually (those properties will be relative to the object, so if you have a frame with a position of (10, 5) it means that the frame will be offset from the rest of the object/animations by 10 pixels to the right and 5 pixels to the bottom).

 Also, for each image, you can configure how to render the texture: